WhaleWellWell/WhaleWellWell/README.md

 print("Stats:")
 ```

-I hope to use Python more...
+I hope to use Python more 😞...

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=WhaleWellWell&theme=black-ice)](https://github.com/WhaleWellWell/github-readme-stats)

 ## Thanks!

-Feel free to say, "Hello!" or help (Fork, pull request or issue) out with any repo I have.
+Feel free to say, "Hello! 👋" or help (Fork, pull request or issue) out with any repo I have.
 Thanks for stopping by!

 Python:
 ```Python